Due to the COVID-19 situation, please contact service providers directly to confirm if the service is still available

 - Meeting with the SENCo to jointly agree targets, strategies and future provision.

-- Children with a statement/Education & Health Care Plan (EHCP) will have a formal review (6 monthly) in addition to the above.
+- Children with an Education & Health Care Plan (EHCP) will have a formal review (6 monthly) in addition to the above.
 Parents contribute and take part in the review and receive copies of all relevant paperwork.

 - SENCo sharing knowledge and signposting parents to other information and support services as appropriate.